robinroche/modellib/README.md

 * ...

 ## Citing this repository
-...
 A paper may be written in the future, and will be referenced here.
+In the mean type, please cite this repository.

 ## Contributors
 * Robin Roche, UBFC/UTBM, FEMTO-ST/FCLAB